Beckhoff/TF2000_Server_Samples/README.md

 - [ConfigListening](Extensions/ConfigListening/): If your server
 extension wants to listen for changes to its configuration, take a look at this sample.
+- [CustomConfig](Extensions/CustomConfig/): The HMI server generates a configuration page for every extension.
+This sample showcases how this default page can be replaced with a custom HTML page.
 - [DynamicSymbols](Extensions/DynamicSymbols/): All other samples
 provide a fixed list of symbols that clients can use to interact with the extension.
 This sample demonstrates how an extension can provide a dynamic list